-Russians first settled on the Enisei in the early seventeenth century with the major settlements founded at Krasnoyarsk (Красноярск) in 1626--Krasnoyarsk is presently the third largest city in Siberia--and Irkutsk in 1652.
+Russians first settled on the Enisei in the early seventeenth century with the major settlements founded at Krasnoiarsk (Красноярск in 1626--Krasnoiarsk is presently the third largest city in Siberia--and Irkutsk in 1652.

 There are a number of river cruise operations that you can take along different stretches of the river.

-This is a view of the Enisei River in the vicinity of Krasnoyarsk.
+This is a view of the Enisei River in the vicinity of Krasnoiarsk.

 In this image, from an orbital satellite, the Enisei River is seen flowing from